Red Light Green Light Method for Solving Large Markov Chains: The RLGL algorithm

 Let us now explain the GSo-PR method.
 We will intentionally use the same notations as for the RLGL algorithm so that the connection between the two algorithms becomes transparent.
 Let $H_t$ be the estimate of $\pi^*$ at time $t$.
 The idea of the GSo-PR method is to iteratively reduce the {\it residual}, $C_t$, defined as Clearly, when $C_t={\bf 0}$ we have found the exact solution of \eqref{eq:pagerank}.
 In the literature~\cite{mcsherry2005uniform,nassar2015strong,Hong2012,hong2015d,suzuki2018distributed}, GSo-PR algorithm is initialized with $C_1=(1-c){\bf s}$ and $H_1 = {\bf 0}$.
 Then at each iteration, some probability mass is transferred from $C_t$ to $H_{t+1}$.
 Formally, let ${\bf e}_k$ be the column-vector with the $k$-th coordinate equal to 1 and all other coordinates equal to zero, and set $M_t=C_{t,k}{\bf e}_k^T$.
 Usually the greedy coordinate descent is used, so $k=\arg\max_{i\in [N]} C_{t,i}$.
 Then the estimate $H_t$ is updated, namely, its $k$-th coordinate increases by $C_{t,k}$:

 and $C_{t+1}$ is updated by substituting $H_{t+1}$ in the right-hand side of \eqref{eq:residual}:

 A pseudocode of the Gauss-Southwell method is given in Algorithm~\ref{alg:GSo}.

 Notice that the updating rules \eqref{eq:GSo_H}, \eqref{eq:GSo_C} for the GSo-PR method are identical to the updating rules \eqref{eq:recursion_H},\eqref{eq:recursion_C} of the RLGL algorithm.
 Furthermore, Algorithm~\ref{alg:GSo} converges to a probability distribution~\cite{mcsherry2005uniform}, therefore estimator $H_t$ in Algorithm~\ref{alg:GSo} is equivalent to the normalized estimator $\hat \pi_t = \frac{H_t}{H_t{\bf 1}}$ in Algorithm~\ref{alg:RLGL}.
+However, while the routing matrix $P$ in \eqref{eq:recursion_C} is stochastic, the routing matrix $cP$ in \eqref{eq:GSo_C} is substochastic and GSo-PR cannot be applied to arbitrary Markov chains in contrary to RLGL.
 Now, let us show that GSo-PR is in fact a special case of RLGL.
 For that, we introduce an auxiliary node~0, and define a transition matrix $P^{(0)}$, which extends $P$ to an $(N+1)\times (N+1)$ matrix as follows:

 Next, in the RLGL Algorithm~\ref{alg:RLGL} we set $M^{(0)}_0 = {\bf e}_0^T$, $C^{(0)}_0={\bf 0}^T$, and apply the RLGL algorithm to $P^{(0)}$ (we will use the upper index $(0)$ in all corresponding notations to indicate the modified system).
 Then we get